jarofghosts/clapchop/README.md

 - "Gate on release"
   - depressing the trigger button will stop sample playback before the chop endpoint.

-these options are both _enabled_ by default.
+these options are both enabled by default, which makes sample playback naturally follow button presses.

 ## development